 Like arguments, thought experiments can be criticized in different ways.
 Perhaps the set up is faulty; perhaps the conclusions drawn from the thought experiment are not justified.
 Similar criticisms can arise in real experiments.
 Counter thought experiments are perhaps another form of criticism.
 They do not target the premises or conclusions involved in a particular thought experiment but question the phenomenon, i.e. the non-propositional heart of an imagined scenario (see Brown 2007).
 For example, Daniel Dennett is convinced that Frank Jackson’s Mary thought experiment is poor evidence to oppose physicalism in philosophy of mind.
 In Jackson’s version, Mary, who knows everything physics and the neurosciences can possibly know about colours but grew up in a colourless environment (seeing only black, white and grey things), allegedly learns something new when she sees a red tomato for the first time.
 Now she knows what it is like to experience red.
 This is an argument for qualia as something over and above the physical.
 Instead of a red tomato, Dennett, in his version of the thought experiment, presents Mary with a bright blue banana.
 In his version of the story (which seems just as plausible as Jackson’s), Mary balks and says she is being tricked, since she knows that bananas are yellow, and this, says Mary, is a consequence of knowing everything physical about colour perception.
 Mary does not learn anything new when she sees coloured objects for the first time, so there is no case against physicalism after all.
-Jackson’s initial thought experiment was very persuasive, but Dennett’s was equally so, thus, undermining Jackson’s argument, although there is greater resistence to the conclusion of the latter than the former!
+Jackson’s initial thought experiment was very persuasive, but Dennett’s seems equally so, thus, undermining Jackson’s argument, although there is greater resistence to the conclusion of the latter than the former!
 Dennett complains a great deal about the ongoing “Mariology”, as he calls the continuing acceptance of Jackson’s thought experiment as a poweful case against physicalism.

 Clearly, thought experiments are characterized by an intriguing plasticity, and this raises the interesting question of what it is that preserves the identity of a thought experiment.
 Replacing a red tomato with a blue banana might still leave us with the same thought experiment––slightly revised.
 But, at what point do we get a new thought experiment?
 This is not merely a question about conceptual vagueness.
 It helps to facilitate a discussion of the intuitively most plausible view about the cognitive efficacy of thought experiments, according to which this power depends on their being arguments, in a fairly strict sense of argument.
 John D. Norton holds such a view, which will be discussed below.
 In light of cases where the discussion of one and the same thought experiment played an important role in settling a dispute, the following problem arises: how can one and the same thought experiment support opposing views about a particular matter if the arguments that correspond to the different versions of the thought experiment that were entertained by the disputing parties are significantly different?
 The dilemma is: we could say that if there is more than one argument then there is more than one thought experiment involved in the dispute.
 But if that is true then the disputing parties simply talked past each other.
 One party presented an argument that the other party ignored while presenting their own.
 Alternatively, we can say that one thought experiment can correspond to many different arguments.
 But, if that is true then it becomes unclear in what non-trivial sense thought experiments are supposed to be identical with arguments (see Bishop 1999, and the response by Norton 2004, 63–64).